Theobald Bourke, 3rd Viscount Mayo1

 Consanguinity Index=0.01%

-Francis Bermingham, 14th Lord Athenry was born in 1692.1 He was the son of Edward Bermingham, 13th Lord Athenry and Bridget Browne.1 He married, firstly, Lady Mary Nugent, daughter of Thomas Nugent, 4th Earl of Westmeath and Margaret Bellew, on 22 September 1716.1 He married, secondly, Ellis Agar, Countess of Brandon, daughter of James Agar and Mary Wemyss, on 17 August 1745.1 He died on 4 March 1749/50 at Dublin, County Dublin, Ireland.1
+Francis Bermingham, 14th Lord Athenry was born in 1692.1 He was the son of Edward Bermingham, 13th Lord Athenry and Bridget Browne.1 He married, firstly, Lady Mary Nugent, daughter of Thomas Nugent, 4th Earl of Westmeath and Margaret Bellew, on 22 September 1716.1 He married, secondly, Ellis Agar, Countess of Brandon, daughter of James Agar and Mary Wemyss, on 17 August 1745.1 He died on 4 March 1749/50 at Dublin, County Dublin, IrelandG.1

-He succeeded to the title of 14th Lord Athenry [I., c.
+He succeeded as the 14th Lord Athenry [I., c.
 1280] on 3 May 1709.1 On 19 June 1709 he was conformed to the Established Church [Ireland].1

 Children of Francis Bermingham, 14th Lord Athenry and Lady Mary Nugent